bountyhunter914/Real-Time-Scheduling-App/README.md

 # Real Time Scheduling Application Research

-Research and tools for our application developmetn0
+Research and tools for our application development

 ## Development Environment
 - Flutter